 Because we have a chance to communicate with each other daily at drop-off and pick-up, I generally do not hold formal parent-teacher conferences.
 However, I am happy to meet privately with you if you have a concern or feel that we need time to talk without interruptions.
 Please understand that evenings will usually be the best time for us to have the uninterrupted time that your concern deserves.

 The privacy of all the families enrolled in my program is important to me.
 I keep all information about children and their families strictly confidential; please do not ask me any questions that could be a breach of confidentiality.
 If you need information about another family, please speak directly with that family.
 The Privacy and Confidentiality policy is listed on the Family Child Care Forms page.

 Child Care Policies - Entrance Area

 The entrance area is an important source of information including the program's licensing certificate, the most recent results of the licensing specialist's visit, my Registry certificate, disease/illness notices and other important information.
-Please take a moment to look around the entrance area and browse through the clipboard on top of the cubbies when you drop off or pick up your child.
+Please take a moment to look around the entrance area for new information when you drop off or pick up your child.

 Child Care Policies - Experience

 Studies have shown that high quality early childhood teachers accumulate significant amounts of both education and experience.
 I have provided quality child care and education in a home learning environment since 1994 and have cared for more than 60 children in that time.